Eleanor & Park by Rainbow Rowell

 “Uncertainty isn’t always a bad thing.
 Sometimes it can even be filled with extraordinary potential.”

 Look at all those stars on the cover – you know where I am going with this don’t you!
-The stars, the moon anything related to the beauty of the night sky by even the slightest has me intrigued.
-This book is true coming of age story with a heck of a lot of diversity and inclusion.
+The stars, the moon anything related to the beauty of the night sky will forever have a hold on my heart!
+This book is a true coming of age story with a heck of a lot of diversity and inclusion.
 I love it!!!
 Starry Eyes is just a bundle of crazy but the awesome kind.
 I love that the main characters aren’t conventional types that always tend to have a voice in most books.
 They are unique and quirky and so is everyone around them.
 I went through this book fairly quickly it’s just so fun and cute it kind of made me miss being so young and getting up to stupid shizz.
 A perfect summer read if you ask me.

 Score – 4/5